-You can select Compression as High Bandwidth Mode according to actual demands.
-Compression only compresses the image data, and does not increase the frame rate.
+You can select Compression or Burst as High Bandwidth Mode according to actual demands.
+Compression only compresses the image data, while Burst compresses the image data and increases the frame rate.

 Figure 11-5 Set Image Compression Mode

 You can view the mode's related parameters like HB Abnormal Monitor and HB Version in the device control attribute.